University of Toronto President's Estate: Gardens and natural history

-The upper lawn is bounded by mature Quercus and Acer saccharum on the north with a single mature specimen of Acer saccharinum and Ailanthus altissima next to the thirty two room estate house and a Robinia pseudoacacia on the eastern edge of the half acre lawn.
+The upper lawn is bounded by mature oak (Quercus) and sugar maple (Acer saccharum) on the north with a single mature specimen of Acer saccharinum and Ailanthus altissima next to the thirty two room estate house and a Robinia pseudoacacia on the eastern edge of the half acre lawn.

 A steep grassed slope flows south to the second terrace where the greenhouses, sheds and cold frames are located on the west side and a large gazebo situated beneath two large Salix babylonica which have since, blown down in a windstorm in the early 2000s.
 Beneath a stone step lies the remains of a family pet whose name (Billy, 1947) is inscribed upon the stone.
 From here the second slope; peppered with Syringa vulgaris and stumps of trees and shrubs long gone, flows onto the third terrace where several varieties of Malus grow, along with Euonymus europaeus, Sorbus aucuparea and Robinia pseudoacacia.

 The greenhouses and grounds had been abandoned for six months except for some grass cutting by the University of Toronto Grounds Department in 1981, as the Estate Gardener had died that spring.
 It took the next Estate Gardener two weeks to get the two growing greenhouses and sheds up to working condition, and it wasn't until September that the plants in the conservatory were transplanted, divided, cleaned and rejuvenated.

 After the fall season, it was discovered that the lower of three tiers was in reality a half acre terraced rock garden with two large concrete ponds and a 300-foot artificial stream running to it from the east side of the upper lawn.
 The forest is composed primarily of Fagus sylvatica, Quercus rubra, Betula papirifera, Acer rubrum, A. saccharum, Ostria and Robinia pseudoacacia.
 The half acre rock garden encompasses the entire lower western section of the estate covering three smaller slopes and two smaller terraces.